 PDFelement 6 for Mac by PDFelement focuses on PDF document solutions.
 It comes with a variety of useful features that combine editing, creating, converting, annotating, password protecting and signing.
 It has a clean and easy-to-use interface, and Microsoft Word fans in particular will feel right at home and shouldn't have too many problems picking up and learning the features.

 You can create a PDF from scratch and edit it just as you would a Word document, or you can load an already created PDF document with a simple click of the 'edit' button.
 You can load up Word, Excel and PowerPoint files too, so you're not limited to just PDFs.
+Also you can try the PDFelement 6 for iOS version here, it's totally free.

 Here's a closer look at PDFelement's user interface: